jlovegren0/aermod/README.md

-If it **were** possible to evaluate all of the possible operating schedules, the aim in doing so so would be to determine the distribution function of the resulting design values. whether the proportion resulting in a modeled violation (i.e., the probability of violation) is tolerably low.
-But the probability of a particular outcome can be estimated statistically, Since an indication of the probability of violation is the desired result, this quantity *can* be estimated by considering a representative sample of the possible operating schedules.
+If it **were** possible to evaluate all of the possible operating schedules, the aim in doing so so would be to determine the distribution function of the resulting design values and compute the desired statistics on it.
+Of course, it is possible to do this using standard statistical methods on a representative sample of the possible operating schedules.
+Monte Carlo methods are used to generate a sufficient number of random outcomes such that the desired statistics can be computed.
-Doing so is the purpose of a Monte Carlo analysis, which involves three basic steps:

-1. Use a random number generator to simulate a representative number (N) of possible operating schedules.
-2. Calculate the design value associated with each of the N simulations.
-3. Based on the simulation results, determine whether the probability of violation is de minimis.

-Before discussing the details of how to use this package, it can fairly be asked whether a specialized post-processor is necessary to conduct a Monte Carlo analysis.
-For example, it might be thought appropriate to conduct the same type of analysis using a “brute force” approach: construct a number of operating schedules thought to representative; run AERMOD for each of the selected schedules, using the EMISFACT or HOUREMIS cards; and then tabulate the design value for each AERMOD run.
+It can fairly be asked whether a specialized post-processor is necessary to conduct a Monte Carlo analysis.
+After all, the same type of analysis can be performed using a “brute force” approach: construct a number of operating schedules thought to be representative; run AERMOD for each of the selected schedules, using the EMISFACT or HOUREMIS cards; and then tabulate the design value for each AERMOD run.
+There are two basic problems with such an approach: first, the samples will not be random;
-There are two basic problems with such an approach: first, it is not possible to ensure that a representative sample is chosen if a random number generator is not used; and second, too few simulations can be managed if AERMOD has to be re-run for each simulation.

-While around 100, non-random simulations can be managed with a brute force approach, this package permits running 1000-1000000, random simulations in a reasonable amount of time, depending on the number of source groups and receptors considered.
+and second, the maximum number of simulations is constrained by the computing overhead associated with re-running AERMOD for each simulation.

 ## Implementation Details